albacoto/ALBACOTO_GWAS.github.io/README.md

 ```sh
 plink --bfile gwas_data --allow-no-sex --missing --out GWAS-QC1
 ```
 This command will create the files .imiss, .lmiss, .hh, .log and .nosex.
 The phenotype of individuals in the data is without gender information.
-So that is why we use “--allow-no-sex” option (which gives the .nosex file).
+That is why we use “--allow-no-sex” option (which gives the .nosex file).

 The fourth column in the file GWA-data.imiss (N_MISS) denotes the number of missing SNPs and the sixth column (F_MISS) denotes the proportion of missing SNPs per individual.

+Following,
 ```sh
 plink --bfile gwas_data --allow-no-sex --het --out GWAS-QC1-het
 ```
-This command will create the file GWA-data.het, in which the third column denotes the observed number of homozygous genotypes [O(Hom)] and the fifth column denotes the number of non-missing genotypes [N(NM)] per individual.
+this command will create the file GWA-data.het, in which the third column denotes the observed number of homozygous genotypes [O(Hom)] and the fifth column denotes the number of non-missing genotypes [N(NM)] per individual.

 We then open R to create a plot in which the observed heterozygosity rate per individual is plotted on the x axis and the proportion of missing SNPs per individuals is plotted on the y axis.
 To calculate the observed heterozygosity rate per individual we should do it using the formula: Het = (N(NM) − O(Hom))/N(NM).

+---
 Note: To be able to charge the file .imiss and .het in R we need to have it in our own computer, we obtain it from the cluster like this:
 ```sh
 scp @login.genome.au.dk:/path/to/file .
 ```
+---

 Once in R we join the 2 files that we just talked about so we are able to create a plot where the observed heterozygosity rate per individual is on the x axis and the proportion of missing SNPs per individuals is plotted on the y axis.
 We therefore interpret the plot and results we obtain.

-Inside R we should also filter out outliers for the variables, and then save the file so we later remove it in the file (using PLINK) and not only in R.
+Inside R we should also filter out outliers for the variables, and then save the file so we later remove it in the cluster (using PLINK) and not only in R.
 We filter the outliers that have a genotype missing rate >=0.03 and a heterozygosity rate that is more than 3 s.d. from the mean.

+---
 Note that we have to upload the txt file that we will obtain from R in the cluster using the following command:
 ```sh
 scp /path/to/file @login.genome.au.dk:/path/to/directory/
 ```
+---

 To remove this file using PLINK we should type:
 ```sh
 plink --bfile gwas_data --allow-no-sex --remove wrong_het_missing.txt --make-bed --out GWAS-QC2
 ```
-Now we have created new bed, bim, fam files if we name the output differently or we will overwrite the ones we already had if we don't change the output name.
+Now, we have created new .bed, .bim, .fam files (if we name the output differently or we will overwrite the ones we already had if we don't change the output name).
 This new files don't contain the outliers we just calculated above.

 **Identification of duplicated or related individuals**